btr2/boomerang/readme.txt

 = The Boomerang Block =

 The Boomerang archive comes with everything you need to create and list Boomerangs.
 A modern, AJAX-enabled form.
 AJAX-enabled filters to narrow down the Boomerang list.
 But how do you display it?
-You can set up each board in your menus (they are actually just custom post types like any other).
-Alternatively, you could add your Boomerang listing to any page, using the Boomerang shortcode (you'll see this at the top of each board's settings page).
+Add your Boomerang listing to any page, using the Boomerang shortcode (you'll see this at the top of each board's settings page).
 Even easier, you could use the Boomerang Block to pick a board you've already created, and add that directly into your block editor.

 = Statuses =